krishna-gramener/ClinicalGen/README.md

 ### Customization

-- Modify the `vaptReport` function in `script.js` to change the report structure
+- Modify the `qualityReport` function in `script.js` to change the report structure
 - Update styles in `index.html` to customize the appearance
 - Adjust chart configurations in `script.js` for different visualizations